-Poison sumac (Rhus vernix) grows in damp and swampy wooded areas in the Southeast, as well as in some pockets of the Northeast.
-The Rhus genus, which includes poison ivy and poison oak, is native to North America.
-It's sometimes classified as Toxicodendron, meaning "poison tree" in Greek.
-If you find this plant on your property, you'll want to get rid of it to avoid contracting an itchy and debilitating rash.
+Poison sumac (Toxicodendron vernix) grows in damp and swampy wooded areas in the Southeast, as well as in some pockets of the Northeast.
+The name of this genus translates to "poison tree" in Greek.
+If you find this plant on your property, you'll want to get rid of it.

-On each stem, poison sumac has five to 13 leaves, which are smooth around the edges.
+On each stem, poison sumac has seven to 13 leaves, which are smooth around the edges.
 The plant's stems are red, and its leaves are green in the summer and yellow to red in the fall.
 It has green berries that turn white in the fall and grow in small clusters on individual stems.

 When to Remove Poison Sumac From Your Garden

 Although there is no totally safe time to eradicate poison sumac, the best time is in the winter or early spring before the last frost.
 During this time, the plant contains the least amount of the sap that can cause adverse effects.
 Even so, you must wear protective clothing, tuck your pants into your socks, and tuck your sleeves into your gloves before proceeding.

 Equipment / Tools